Stock Analysis on Net

 = × =

-The financial data reveals several noteworthy trends and fluctuations over the analyzed periods.
+The financial data reveals several noteworthy trends relating to profitability, cost of capital, invested capital, and economic profit over the analyzed periods.

 Net Operating Profit After Taxes (NOPAT)